matthewb66/import_yocto_bm/README.md

 # Synopsys Import Yocto Build Manifest - import_yocto_bm.py

+Please use the main repository for this utility https://github.com/blackducksoftware/import_yocto_bm.
+This is a mirror which may not reflect the latest updates.

 # INTRODUCTION
 This script is provided under an OSS license as an example of how to use the Black Duck APIs to import components from a Yocto project manifest.